south-lacrosse/wp-help/clubs.md

 If the Club has a logo then it should start with a **Club Title** block.
 This will replace the normal page title (the club name) on the front end as long as it contains a **Post Title** inner block, which it does by default (unfortunately we can't hide the standard title in the editor, so you will see the club name twice).

-If you have entered the club name then an initial Club Title block, with the club name above it, will look like:
+If you have entered the club name then a Club Title block with the club name above it will look like:

 ![Empty Club Title](assets/img/club-title-empty.png)

 You need to set the Club's featured image to the logo.
 In the settings on the right select the Club tab rather than Block, and locate the **Featured Image** section.
 If you don't see the settings area, you may need to click on the settings icon in the top right corner to make it appear.
 Once you have uploaded or selected a featured image it will appear in the Club Title.

-Inside the Club Title block you can also have a **Website** block, which is used to determine the club's website in other pages such as the Clubs List, and also a standard **Social Links** block for links to Facebook, Instagram etc. Once completed it should look something like:
+Inside the Club Title block you can also have a **Website** block, which is used to determine the club's website in other pages such as the Clubs List, and also a standard **Social Links** block for links to Facebook, Instagram etc..
+Please make sure you use correct [link URLs](editing.md#link-url).

+Once completed it should look something like:

 ![Completed Club Title](assets/img/club-title-filled.jpg)